-And so, we can have a little light of knowledge about how this animal is seen in Japan.
-And in the same way we can compare the story of the famous character of Naruto, with the culture.
+And so, we may have a little light of knowledge about how this animal is seen in Japan.
+And in the same way we will be able to compare the history of the so famous character of Naruto, with the culture.

-I believe that many people already know that Itachi Uchiha is.
-For those who do not know I highly recommend watching the anime Naruto.
+I think many people already know who Itachi Uchiha is.
+For those who don't know I highly advise watching the anime Naruto.
 But anyway, let's explore a little of this vast culture.
-Giving special focus to these small mammals that have a slightly bad meaning.
+Giving special focus to those small mammals that have a bit of a bad meaning.

-Itachi - Ferret in cultures around the world
+Itachi – Weasel in cultures around the world

 A weasel is a mammal of the Mustela genus in the Mustelidae family.
-The Mustela genus includes fewer weasels, ferrets and mink.
-The members of this genus are small active predators, with long, slim bodies and short legs.
+The Mustela genus includes fewer weasels, ferrets and minks.
+Members of this genus are small, active predators with long, slender bodies and short legs.

 In Greek culture, a weasel near the house is a sign of bad luck.
-And especially if there was a girl in the house about to get married.
-This is because it was thought that the animal was an unhappy bride who was transformed into the animal.
-Thus, this “unhappy bride” would be happy to destroy wedding dresses.
+And especially if there was a girl in the house about to be married.
+This is because the animal was thought to be an unhappy bride who was transformed into the animal.
+So this “unhappy bride” would delight in destroying wedding dresses.

-At the beginning of the modern era in Mecklenburg, Germany, the weasel's amulets were considered with strong magic.
-Between August 15 and September 8 it was a period specifically designed for the killing of weasels.
+In early modern Mecklenburg, Germany, weasel amulets were considered to have strong magic.
+Between August 15th and September 8th was a period specifically designated for the killing of weasels.

-In another part of the world, in North America, the natives considered the weasel a bad sign.
-For them, crossing their path meant “quick death”.
+In another part of the world, in North America, the natives considered the weasel to be a bad sign.
+For them, crossing their path meant a “swift death”.

 In Japan, weasels were seen as a type of yōkai.
-According to the Wakan Sansai Zue encyclopedia from the Edo period, a birth of weasels would cause conflagrations.
-Still according to this, the scream of a weasel was considered a precursor to misfortune.
+According to the Wakan Sansai Zue encyclopedia from the Edo period, a weasel hatch would cause conflagrations.
+Also according to him, the cry of a weasel was considered a harbinger of misfortune.

-They are also considered ShapShift, that is, they can change shapes, most of the time, for a human.
+They are also considered ShapShift, meaning they can change forms, most of the time, for a human.
 Just like the fox (kitsune) or tanuki.
-In Sekien Toriyama's Gazu Hyakki Yagyō collection, they were described under the title 鼬.
-However, they were read not as "itachi", but as "ten".
+In the collection of representations, the Gazu Hyakki Yagyō by Sekien Toriyama, they were described under the title 鼬.
+However, they were read not as "itachi", but rather as "ten".

-And so, it was considered that “ten” were the weasels that reached one hundred years of age.
-So, if these weasels became yōkai they possessed supernatural powers.
-Another well-known theory about weasels, is about a weasel's hundred years.
-For when the weasels reach hundreds of years of age, they become mujina (badger).
+And so, it was considered that there were “ten” weasels that reached one hundred years of age.
+So if these weasels became yōkai who possessed supernatural powers.
+Another well-known theory about weasels is about the hundred years of a weasel.
+For when weasels reach hundreds of years of age, they become mujina (badger).

-In the region of Tohoku and Shinshu, we have something much more curious about these animals.
-In this region, it was believed that there were families who were able to use a certain practice.
-That would allow you to freely use kudagitsune like iizuna-tsukai or kitsune-mochi.
+In the Tohoku and Shinshu region, we have something much more curious about these animals.
+For in this region, it was believed that there were families who were able to use a certain practice.
+Which would allow you to freely use kudagitsune like iizuna-tsukai or kitsune-mochi.
 Some types of Kitsune.

-As we can see, Itachi's fate was no longer good since its creation.
-Now tell me, did you know that meaning?
-Speaking of which, what would it be like if you already knew that before you even saw the end of the naruto story?
+As we can see, Itachi's fate was not good since its creation.
+Now tell me, did you know this meaning?
+Speaking of which, what would it be like if you already knew this before you even saw the end of naruto's story?

-But anyway, now we know that Japanese folklore does not have good eyes for this mammal.
-But although we can see weasels in some anime, as well as the Kitsunes.
-If you know of any anime, besides Ushio to Tora and pokemom, comment down there.
+But anyway, now we know that Japanese folklore doesn't have good eyes for this mammal.
+But although we can see weasels in some anime, as well as the kitsune.
+If you know of any anime, besides Ushio to Tora and pokemon, comment below.

 That's all we have for this post.
-I hope I have clarified some things about the culture and about Itachi.
+I hope I clarified some things for you about the culture and about Itachi.
 And don't forget to share the site on social media, it helps us a lot.
-Besides, thanks for reading the article so far, bye.
+Anyway, thanks for reading the article so far, bye.